Murder on the Planet Express: Plot

-Once they get the ship up and running again, Professor Farnsworth reveals that the whole thing was an exercise in trust.
-The three teams congratulate each other, but Hermes is abruptly eaten by the monster, who was disguised as the Professor, who also manages to claim Scruffy and the Professor himself via shape-shifting.
+Once they get the ship up and running again, Farnsworth reveals that the whole thing was an exercise in trust.
+The three teams congratulate each other, but Hermes is abruptly eaten by the monster, who was disguised as Farnsworth, who also manages to claim Scruffy and Farnsworth himself via shape-shifting.
 The surviving crew members run out of the panic room and arm themselves with laser pistols.
 The monster continues to eat various members of the crew until only Fry and Bender are left; they meet up and proclaim that they trust each other (and Bender admits to using Fry's toothbrush) before McMasters enters the room.
 McMasters assures them that the whole thing was staged to help build trust and the monster, Blorgulax, is his business associate.
 He asks them to join him and the rest of the crew to a pizza party on the bridge, but Fry and Bender are convinced that he is the monster and kill him.
-Too late, the crew reveal themselves to be alive and well, and Bender disposes of what little is left of McMasters.
-Back on Earth, a news report is talking about the mysterious disappearance of McMasters and are calling it a homicide.
+Too late, the crew reveal themselves to be alive and well, and Bender disposes of McMasters' remains.
+Back on Earth, the news reports on McMasters' mysterious disappearance and possible homicide.
 Fry and Bender agree to not tell anyone about what happened.
 Linda then states that the police will give $1,000,000 for information leading to an arrest.
-In the event of two killers, they will give total immunity to whoever turned in the other and $2,000,000 (a variant of the prisoner's dilemma).
+In the event of two killers, they will give total immunity and $2,000,000 to whoever turns in the other (a variant of the prisoner's dilemma).
 Bender and Fry then glare at each other and at the phone on the table.